-Vena is committed to publicly engaged research, and the urban political landscape has always fascinated her.
-In her dissertation, “The Nature of Bureaucracy in the Cook County Forest Preserves” (2016), she used archival and ethnographic methods to analyze the history of natural resources preservation in the county that encompasses Chicago, Illinois.
-Specifically, she explored the role of volunteerism, statutory language, and intergovernmental partnerships in creating the forest preserves over the past one hundred years.
-Expanding her dissertation research, Vena is currently analyzing the evolution of nature education in the Cook County forest preserves and the underlying goal of transforming local residents into responsible stewards.
+Vena’s longterm research examines the history of natural resources preservation in the Forest Preserve District of Cook County, which protects 69,000 acres of land encompassing Chicago.
+Specifically, she explores the role of volunteerism, statutory language, and eminent domain litigation in creating this urban wilderness over the past one hundred years.
+Vena is also analyzing the evolution of nature education in the Cook County forest preserves and the district’s underlying goal of transforming metropolitan residents into responsible stewards.

 Office: Powdermaker Rm.
 250